 Getting pregnant is not as easy as it used to be.
-The numbers speak for themselves; one in 6 couples is having serious trouble starting a family.
+Now you can get fertility pills for women to try and help people get pregnant.
+But the numbers speak for themselves; one in 6 couples is having serious trouble starting a family.
 Since I have personally treated many women who faced inexplicable difficulties to get pregnant or carry their pregnancy to term, I know that the reasons for this rapid decline in our fertility are partially rooted in our modern lifestyle and overprocessed diet.
 As gloomy as this may sound, it is actually good news because we can actively choose healthier products and ways of life that protect our fertility, instead of unknowingly sabotaging it.
 This is where our power lies: by making empowered, informed decisions, we take responsibility for our health and are able to transform our lives from the inside out.
 If you are ready to be in charge of your fertility, here are the four most critical and easy steps to do so.

 1. Replace conventional tampons and pads.